 For the forms required to complete and submit an application, please refer to the Admissions Process section.
 Please note the two additional items required for application to the PLUS Program.
 Contact Terry Dickens, 901-260-2840 for more information.

-Holy Rosary – Learning Lab.
+Learning Lab.
 The Learning Lab program is offered to students experiencing significant academic difficulty.
-Learning Lab for grades K-4 is a supplemental class to enhance the regular classroom curriculum.
+Learning Lab for grades K-6 is a supplemental class to enhance the regular classroom curriculum.
 The student meets with a certified Special Education teacher at least three times each week for Math and/or Language Arts.

 Mrs. Anne Gardino 901-685-1231 for more information.

-ANGEL Program– (Autism iNtervention and Guidance for Early Learner).This is a year around classroom program based on the principals of Applied Behavior Analysis (ABA).
-The classroom focuses on functional language skills based on upon each student’s skill levels.
+ANGEL Program– (Autism iNtervention and Guidance for Early Learner).This is a year round classroom program based on the principals of Applied Behavior Analysis (ABA).
+The classroom focuses on functional language skills based upon each student’s skill levels.
 Every student’s program in unique.
 There are no more than 4 students per teacher.
 For admission, they require copies of previous tests and evaluations.
 Admission is based on availability and student need.
-Contact Ann Corneliu, Angel Program Director (901) 685-1231

-Holy Rosary Language-Based Learning.
-The Language Based Learning Program is designed to be like a “school within a school” for students with language based learning differences (dyslexia, dysgraphia, auditory processing.)
+Holy Rosary The Learning Center.
+The TLC Program is a program for children with language-based learning differences.
 Teacher-student ratios are 1:4 which allows for individualized instruction.
 Basic skill are taught through visual, auditory, tactile and kinesthetic methods based on the Orton-Gillingham approach.
 These students will still be integrated with all students in “specials” classes, lunch, recess, performances, school events, and athletics.